eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 One way is to read a configuration dynamically at RouDi runtime (startup).
 Using TOML Config in RouDi is not mandatory for configuring segments and mempools, but a comfortable alternative.

-RouDi can optionally be build with support to read the mempool config from a configuration file.
-To build the feature in iceoryx, the cmake option `-DTOML_CONFIG=ON` must be used.
+To enable the TOML config in iceoryx, the CMake option `-DTOML_CONFIG=ON` must be used (enabled by default).
-The `iox-roudi` build by iceoryx is with TOML support and can be used out of the box.
+The `iox-roudi` provided by iceoryx is with TOML support and can be used out of the box.

 If you create your own RouDi application you need to link against `iceoryx_posh_config`: